Tibet Autonomous Region

-Tibet has a population of only 3.2 million people, and a population density of roughly 2 people per square kilometer, making it one of the least densely populated places in all of China.
-Almost 93% of these people are ethnically Tibetans; about 6% are Han.
+Tibet has a population of only 3.4 million people, and a population density of roughly 2 people per square kilometer, making it one of the least densely populated places in all of China.
+Approximately 90% of these people are ethnically Tibetans while about 10% are Han.
 Since 1980, as part of its Western Development policies, China has encouraged Han migration into Tibet, offering bonuses and preferred living conditions.
 This migration has been aided by the 2006 completion of the $3.68 billion Qinghai-Tibet Railway, the world’s highest railway.
-It has also been spurred by Beijing’s large infrastructure investment in the region, which has generated many construction jobs as roads, other basic infrastructure, and Tibet’s hydro-capacity have all been expanded.
+It has also been spurred by Beijing’s large infrastructure investment in the region, which has generated many construction jobs as Tibet’s roads, its other basic infrastructure and its hydro-capacity have all been expanded.
 It is now estimated that as much as 60% of the population of Lhasa is Han.

 Historically, Tibet’s economy has been based on subsidence agriculture and herding, and today, agriculture and herding remain an important pillar of the Tibetan economy.
 The main crops grown are barley, buckwheat, rye, rice, wheat, potatoes, corn, pulses, millet, beans, hemp and mustard.
 The use of greenhouses to farm fruits, vegetables and flowers is also growing.
 The main animals raised include yaks, horses, mules, donkeys, goats, cows, sheep, pigs, and chickens.

-Light industries such as the production of clothing, jewelry, quilts, fabrics, carpets, and wooden items also drive the economy as does the sale of traditional Tibetan medicines and caterpillar fungus.
+Light industries are also an important driver of economic activity.
+These include the production of clothing, jewelry, Qingke barley wine, other liquor and beverages, quilts, fabrics, carpets, wooden products, Tibetan medicines and caterpillar fungus.

 Tibet’s service sector has also seen expansion.
 Due in part to the Qinghai-Tibet railway, tourism has risen rapidly.
 Museums are being developed and historical sites, many of which were damaged during the Cultural Revolution, are being renovated.